aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-ospf-settings.md

             # Non-selectively enabling or disabling redistribute ospf inside the VRF.
             # Deprecated: Use `redistribute_ospf_settings` instead.
 This key will be removed in AVD 7.0.
+            # This key is deprecated.
+            # Support will be removed in AVD version 7.0.0.
+            # Use `redistribute_ospf_settings` instead.
             redistribute_ospf: <bool; default=True>

             # Redistribution of OSPF routes into BGP with optional route-map and match-type filtering.